Trade and market in Victoria III

 Along with trade, it would be good to explain the basic concept of an economic war that could happen.
 If your country builds up a dependency on a commodity for which there is no other supplier, you could have a problem sooner or later.

-So always keep in mind that you want to have a plan for who you will establish a relationship with in case the previous one stops delivering.
-At the same time, I’m hoping a bit that this game will be played by the AI which will use embargoes and other meachnik proactively itself.
+Always keep in mind that you want to have a plan for who you will establish a relationship with in case the previous one stops delivering.
+At the same time, I’m hoping a bit that this game will be played by the AI which will use embargoes and other mechanics.

 Martin